ibm-cloud-docs/openwhisk/openwhisk_apigateway.md

 }
 ```

-### Exporting configuration
+### Export the configuration
-Let's export API named `Book Club` into a file that we can use as a base to to re-create the APIs using a file as input.
+Export the API named `Book Club` into a file that can be used as a base to re-create the APIs by using a file as input.
 ```
 wsk api get "Book Club" > club-swagger.json
 ```
+{: pre}

-Let's test the swagger file by first deleting all exposed URLs under a common base path.
+Test the swagger file by first deleting all exposed URLs under a common base path.
-You can delete all of the exposed URLs using either the base path `/club` or API name label `"Book Club"`:
+You can delete all of the exposed by using either the base path `/club` or API name label `"Book Club"`:
 ```
 wsk api delete /club
 ```
 ```
 ok: deleted API /club
 ```
-### Changing the configuration
+### Change the configuration

-You can edit the configuration in the OpenWhisk Dashboard, click the [APIs tab](https://console.ng.bluemix.net/openwhisk/apimanagement) to setup security, rate limiting and other features.
+You can edit the configuration in the OpenWhisk Dashboard, click the [APIs tab](https://console.ng.bluemix.net/openwhisk/apimanagement) to set up security, rate limits, and other features.

-### Importing the configuration
+### Import the configuration

-Now let's restore the API named `Book Club` by using the file `club-swagger.json`
+Now, restore the API named `Book Club` by using the file `club-swagger.json`
 ```
 wsk api create --config-file club-swagger.json
 ```
+{: pre}

 ```
 ok: created api /books delete for action deleteBook https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/21ef035/club/books